-- our prospective, current and former members of personnel;
+- our prospective, current and former members of personnel and employees acting directly or indirectly (e.g. through management companies);

-- our prospective investors, shareholders and suppliers who are natural persons (such as self-employed persons) or the representatives or contact persons of our prospective investors, shareholders and suppliers who are legal entities; and
+- our prospective investors, shareholders and their potential shareholders and Ultimate Beneficial Owners (“UBOs”); suppliers, advisors and counterparties who are natural persons (such as self-employed persons), or the representatives or contact persons of our prospective investors, shareholders; representatives of the entities in which we have invested or contemplate investing, candidates to a position as representatives of the entities in which we have invested or contemplate investing, the shareholders and UBOs of these entities, and our co-investors; suppliers, advisors and counterparties who are legal entities; and

 - our website’s visitors and any third parties following our company, such as analysts and individuals having signed up for our newsletters.